 The following events will be held during the exhibition period.
 Please join us.

-* Events may be added at a later date.
-Details will be posted on this website, the Calocre Recycle website and SNS.
+*Events may be added at a later date.
+Details will be announced on this webpage or on Karoku Recycle 's website and social media.

-* The personal information you provide at the time of application will be strictly managed and used only for the operation and information of this project.
+*The personal information you fill in when applying will be strictly managed and used only for the operation and guidance of this business.

 Gallery Tour